What is Imposter Syndrome?

 As a business owner, it can be hard to embrace flaws or mistakes that happen along the way.
 But that’s what makes your story so real and relatable.
 It’s the sugar and spice that adds to your brand story, and builds relationships that convert strangers into loyal customers – sweat, tears and all!
 That’s not to say, however, that you have to go ahead and talk about everything that’s on your mind.
 Share what you’re comfortable with and feel free to start small.
 Baby steps are better than no steps at all.

-Quit comparing yourself to other people, because remember that if the grass looks greener on the other side, you can bet the water bill is higher, too.
+Quit comparing yourself to other people.
+Remember that if the grass looks greener on the other side, you can bet the water bill is higher, too.
 Everyone has their struggles and no one truly knows what they’re doing.

 Some final food for thought